abdelhameeeed/flute-chatbot/README.md

 # Integrated chatbot webiste

 ## Features
-- For anyone who has a passion to know more about flutes , this website has an integrated chatbot that is trained using Neural Networks and can assist you to learn more about that beautiful instrument.
+- For anyone who has a passion to know more about flutes , this website has an integrated chatbot that is trained using Neural Networks and advanced NLP techniques and can assist you to learn more about that beautiful instrument.

 ## Tools used